JAlcocerT/JAlcocerT/content/blog/da-jira.md

 pandoc input-clean.md -o jira-estimation.pdf --pdf-engine=xelatex --toc
 ```

-Summary

 - **Pandoc** is the most versatile and widely used.
 - **WeasyPrint** offers pure Python capability for Markdown-to-HTML-to-PDF.
 - For heavy customization or automation, combining Markdown libraries with PDF generation libs like ReportLab or browser-based rendering (Pyppeteer) works well.

-Would specific example scripts or installation instructions be helpful?

 ### ipynb to PDF

 To create a PDF from the content of a Jupyter Notebook (`.ipynb`), you can use several open source tools, many integrated with Python:

-Common Methods and Tools

 - **Jupyter nbconvert** (built-in):
   - Command-line tool or Python API to convert `.ipynb` to PDF directly.